FrankSalmick/MacroJS/readme.md

 # MacroJS
 MacroJS is a CLI-based macro recorder/player.
 It's written in NodeJS and is cross-platform.

-You will need the following packages:
+You will need the following npm packages:

 - `readline-sync`
 - `iohook` (so the recorder can listen to inputs)